filler36/new-cicd/README.md

 **Artifactory**		http://localhost:8081	(user: admin, password: password)
 **Sonar** 		http://localhost:9000	(user: admin, password: admin)

-After you get into web-interface of the Jenkins you will see the one **seed** job.
-To proceed just execute this seed job.
+After you get into web-interface of the Jenkins you will not see any jobs.
+To create seed job in our Jenkins via REST API just execute the command below in command shell:
+**docker exec -dit ci-mvp_jenkins_fil_1 sh -c "cd /tmp/ && ./seed_job.sh"**
+After that you can run seed job manually from Jenkins Web-interface.
 When job will finished you will see one new **pipeline** job.
 This Job will starts automatically for the first time.
 Pipeline job will run on the docker agent.
 After job is will finished the docker agent will be automatically stoped and removed.
 Our pipeline job consists from 5 stages:

 **1. Git clone project.** Cloning the repository into our work directory.